Wladimir Klitschko open to 2022 return, eyes George Foreman age record

 “(As of now) I still have it, but I do not know how long I can keep this form.
 It must be something extraordinary.
 Incredible.

 “But if I can become a 45-year-old, a 46-year-old, and if I’ve still got it.
-If I still have sparks in my stomach, I would think that this extraordinary moment I could break the record and become the oldest heavyweight champion.
+If I still have sparks in my stomach, I would think that I could break the record and become the oldest heavyweight champion at this extraordinary moment.

 “I mean, obviously now there is only one guy, George Foreman.
 But by then, I’ll think about it,” he added.